alialtaf9/intern_exercises/1_different_views.md

   'register_name:response' with data in form: { result: 'success', name: 'Tom'} in case of success or { result: 'failure', reason: 'Name taken'}.
 The contents of reason property in error response are not predefined but the property itself should be present and explain the error.
 2. Posting messages to the chat service
   'post_message' with data { name: 'Tom', text: 'Hello!' }
-3. Client should be able to receive messages from other chat participants through listening for 'incoming_message'.
+3. Client should be able to receive messages from other chat participants through listening for 'new_message'.
 It would have data in the format of { name: 'Paul', text: 'Wadup.'}

 Browser
 -------